-Photographs of Western Artist William Matthews
+Western Artist William Matthews

 Although he doesn’t come from The West and wouldn’t restrict himself to the title of Western Artist, there is no denying the indelible effect William Matthew’s work has had on Western culture.

-At 76 years young he’s full of life and still has a strong desire to create art at a prolific pace.
+As with most of my subjects in any genre, it’s important that I have a genuine interest.
+And I’ve long been a fan of Matthews’ art, which was the reason for this collaboration.
+At 76 years young he’s full of life and still has an insatiable desire to create art at a prolific pace.
 So having the opportunity to meet and photograph Matthew’s at work in his Denver, CO studio was a gift i’ll always be grateful for.
 A lot of artists can’t be bothered with this kind of thing, but he was welcoming and generous with conversation throughout our time together.

 Shared Stories from Historic Ranches Across the West

 Of the many compliments you could say about an artist, perhaps the best is that their style is instantly recognizable.
 And there’s no mistaking the renowned paintings he created of the American West, specifically of the buckaroos in nothern Nevada.
 There isn’t another artist alive whose work even vaguely resembled Matthews’.
 Which could be a big reason for his success, but it was also what drew me to him.
 Digest his paintings for a while and you’ll know they were created by a person that truly became part of the life.
 He was there.
-The light, colors, and textures of his subjects could only be made by a person with first hand experience.
+The light, colors, and textures, and the body chemistry of his subjects could only be made by a person with first hand experience.
 So naturally we talked a lot about our experiences having visited a lot of the same ranches.
 Oddly, a few days before writing this post, I came back from the Winecup Gamble Ranch - a place he frequented.
 A number of his paintings of the ranch grace the walls there and his book “Working The West” sits proudly on the coffee table at the big house.
-To further the conversation about shared experiences we also spoke about Western Spirit: Scottsdale’s Museum of the West, where we both had work on exhibition at the same time.
+To further the conversation about shared experiences we also spoke about Western Spirit: Scottsdale’s Museum of the West, where I was honored to have work on the walls at the same time as his incredible exhibition.

 Capturing the Atmosphere of an Artist’s Workspace